 Menisci are C-shaped fibrocartilaginous wedges that are thick on the outside and thin on the inside.
 Their primary purpose is shock absorption.
 They are made of type I collagenous fibers and elastic fibers.
 They consist of 3 layers with each layer having its specific structure:

 |2nd meniscus layer||Lattice-like bundles of lamellar fibers|

 Both the lateral and medial menisci have their respective anterior and posterior horns, an inner section in the articular cavity, and a base.

 The anterior horns of the menisci are anchored by the patellomeniscal ligaments and are connected to each other by the transverse ligament of the knee.
 The inner 2/3 of the menisci are supplied via diffusion of the synovial fluid.

 The base of each meniscus is supplied by blood vessels that originate from the fibrous membrane.
 A special feature of the medial meniscus is that additional vessels radiate into it via the posterior medial collateral ligament.
 Anterior and posterior horns are vascularized via the meniscotibial ligament.

 Ligamentous fixation of the medial meniscus

-The medial meniscus is c-shaped and is fixed to the bone by several ligaments.
-Via the anterior meniscotibial ligament, the anterior horn is connected to the anterior intercondylar area, while the posterior horn is connected to the posterior intercondylar area by the posterior meniscotibial ligament.
+The medial meniscus is C-shaped and is fixed to the bone by several ligaments.
+The anterior horn is connected to the anterior intercondylar area via the anterior meniscotibial ligament, while the posterior horn is connected to the posterior intercondylar area by the posterior meniscotibial ligament.
 The posterior medial collateral ligament communicates with the dorsomedial area of the meniscus and the semimembranosus muscle is fixed at the posterior horn of the meniscus.